hapijs/hapi/docs/Reference.md

   which is set on successful subsequent authentications in `request.auth.credentials`.
 - `clear()` - clears the current session.
 Used to logout a user.

-Because this scheme decorates the `request` object with session-specific methods, it cannot be registered more than once per pack.
+Because this scheme decorates the `request` object with session-specific methods, it cannot be registered more than once.

 ```javascript
 var Hapi = require('hapi');